aaron-vr/Boids/README.md

 Boids, as described by their creator, Craig Reynolds, represent bird-oid (or bird-like) objects that display flocking behaviour similar to that of birds.

-This small programme I wrote using SFML and C++ simulates the movement of boids in two dimensions and abides by the three rules put forth by Reynolds in his 1987 paper titled [Flocks, herds and schools: A distributed behavioral model](https://dl.acm.org/doi/10.1145/37401.37406).
+This programme I wrote using SFML and C++ simulates the movement of boids in two dimensions and abides by the three rules put forth by Reynolds in his 1987 paper titled [Flocks, herds and schools: A distributed behavioral model](https://dl.acm.org/doi/10.1145/37401.37406).

-The three rules are as follows (a single boid is coloured in red to allow the viewer to isolate it from the flock):
+The three rules are as follows (*a single boid is coloured in red to allow the viewer to isolate it from the flock*):

 1. Separation - each boid strives not to overcrowd their local flockmates by moving away from them gradually; the closer they are, the more rapidly they'll move away from one another.
 Each boid also has a field of view, or a radius of perception if you will, and anything beyond that circle does not concern the boid and it will not react to it.

 ![](gifs/separation.gif)

-There is almost a law of conservation in play as the boids do not transfer any energy upon rebounding against the screen borders, and furthermore, the only time they speed up is when a neighbouring boid transfers some *repulsive force* onto them and the only time they slow down is when they repel other boids.
+There is almost a law of conservation in play as the boids do not lose any energy upon rebounding against the screen borders, and furthermore, the only time they speed up is when a neighbouring boid transfers some *repulsive force* onto them and the only time they slow down is when they repel other boids.
 The only initial force is applied to each boid at the very beginning giving them random velocity vectors.
 Under these circumstances, the boids have no sense of direction other than when trying to avoid other boids by going in the opposite direction.
-Not much going on, as can be observed on the gif above.

 2. Alignment - each boid strives to align its own direction of movement with that of its local flockmates.